 Frankl argues that we cannot avoid suffering in life, but we can choose how to respond to it.
 By finding meaning in our suffering, we can transcend it and find a deeper sense of fulfillment and purpose.
 He also emphasizes the importance of personal responsibility and the need to take action in the face of adversity.

 The book has been widely read and has been considered a classic in the field of psychology.
 It offers a unique perspective on the human experience and provides valuable insights into the nature of suffering and the search for meaning.
+Read on for community reviews and my thoughts about the book.

 My book review for Man’s search for meaning is coming up